-If the program is And the expenses are Then the expense is ALTCS op. oo, Not allowed as a deduction from gross self-employment SSI-MAO Federal, state, or local income tax payments; income.
-MSP missing tax paymonts, AHCCCS FTW Entertainment expenses; Adult Allowed as a deduction from Caretaker Relative • gross self-employment income.
-Pregnant Woman Cost of purchasing capital equipment; Child ouplial oquipmont, KidsCare Payments on the principal of loans; and Carryover of previous year's losses.
+If the program is And the expenses are Then the expense is

+ALTCS [Not allowed as a deduction from gross self-employment

+SSI-MAO income.

+MSP moomo tax paymonto,

+AHCCCS FTW Entertainment expenses;

+Adult Allowed as a deduction from gross self-employment

+Caretaker Relative income.

+Pregnant Woman Cost of purchasing

+Child capital equipment;

+KidsCare Payments on the principal of loans; and

+Carryover of previous year's losses.